 Full Spectrum CBD oil is exactly how it sounds.
 It contains the full plant profile, and includes all cannabinoids, terpenes, and flavonoids.

 One cannabinoid that Full Spectrum CBD oil contains is THC, which many people are automatically wary of.
 THC (tetrahydrocannabinol) is the compound in cannabis that gets you high, but the actual amounts of THC in Full Spectrum CBD oil are very low.

-Here in Canada we don't have strict laws on the THC content in CBD oil due to marijuana being legal, but the standard around the globe is 0.3%, and that is what the majority of Canadian CBD companies stick to.
+Here in Canada we don't have strict laws on the THC content in CBD oil due to cannabis being legal, but the standard around the globe is 0.3%, and that is what the majority of Canadian CBD companies stick to.

 These traces of THC are nowhere near the amount that it would take an average person to feel any sort of mind altering effects, but it is important when it comes to the Entourage Effect and how the other compounds react in its presence.

 By choosing Full Spectrum, you're ensuring that you are receiving the absolute most possible benefits from the plant.